Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 Psychological and physical social anxiety symptoms Even if you know a fear doesn’t make logical sense, that might not stop it from causing anxiety.
 The ability to identify symptoms can be one of the first steps toward learning to manage social anxiety disorder.

-The National Institute of Mental Health (NIMH)Trusted Source estimates that social anxiety disorder affects 7.1% of U.S. adults a year.
+The National Institute of Mental Health (NIMH) estimates that social anxiety disorder affects 7.1% of U.S. adults a year.
 Women are slightly more likely than men to experience SAD.

 Social anxiety disorder isn’t the same for everyone.
 Below are some physical and psychological signs and symptoms you may recognize if you experience social anxiety.